 It’s not easy to approach a professional about bowel issues, but your doctor, neurologist or continence advisor will be able to help.
-If you combine this advice with positive lifestyle changes with the OMS 7-Step Recovery Program you will be improving other MS symptoms as well.
+If you combine this advice with positive lifestyle changes with the Overcoming MS Program you will be improving other MS symptoms as well.

 Managing constipation with MS

 Fortunately, there are some lifestyle changes you can make to manage constipation when you have MS, along with consulting your doctor.
 These include making sure that you have:

 If you eat a balanced diet with lots of fiber it will help your bowel movements regularly.
 There are certain foods which can help relieve mild constipation, including:

 Fruit (eg dried fruit, figs, pears, prunes, apples, rhubarb)

 Seeds and nuts (including linseeds, chia seeds and flaxseed)

 If you have severe constipation, the fiber in some foods such as unprocessed bran could lead to uncomfortable bloating, so it is important to consult your doctor.